Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Business logic vulnerabilities.md

  Your product price 100$ so buy know the product price 200$ but this is vulnerable so your product price 100$

+ ## 3. Low-level logic flaw

+ First Add 2 product, first product price is 100$, secand product price is 200$, Total price is 300$,

+ some appliction limited add product, so add unlimited product the price is less the price {-} so this is vulnerblity

+ how to find, simple, On the "Payloads" tab, select the payload type "Null payloads".
+Under "Payload options", select "Continue indefinitely".
+Start the attack

+ While the attack is running, go to your cart.
+Keep refreshing the page every so often and monitor the total price.
+Eventually, notice that the price suddenly switches to a large negative integer

+ ## This is Vulnerblity

+ Create the same Intruder attack again, but this time, under "Payloads" > "Payload Options", choose to generate exactly 323 payloads.

+ Notice That the price is negative like {-1000$} so add some product and price is positive {100$} so buy the product, This is Low-level logic flaw